 In the second part of Section 4 we compute the stochastic (first-best) social optimum (SSO) that is chosen by a dynamically consistent social planner operating under the same degree of uncertainty as the public about future environmental quality.
-Such a planner computes statedependent policy functions for private and public abatement, consumption by young and old, the future capital intensity, and the deterministic part of future environmental quality.
+Such a planner computes state-dependent policy functions for private and public abatement, consumption by young and old, the future capital intensity, and the deterministic part of future environmental quality.
 Evaluated for the average capital intensity, the policy function for public abatement is strongly decreasing in pre-existing environmental quality whilst the one for private abatement displays the opposite pattern.
 This seemingly paradoxical result is explained by our maintained assumption that public abatement is more efficient than private abatement.
 Since the social planner operates in a stochastic environment the SSO constitutes a stochastic process for all key variables.
-To characterize the key features of this stochastic process we compute probability density functions for public and private abatement, the capital intensity, and environmental quality.
+To characterize the key features of this process we compute probability density functions for public and private abatement, the capital intensity, and environmental quality.
 Just as in the deterministic case the social planner eliminates the low-quality equilibrium by its policies, i.e. the PDF of environmental quality is centered tightly around the high-quality state of the environment.
 The comparison of the PDFs for environmental quality under the SUME and SSO reveals that the former is bimodal and the latter is unimodal.
 The PDF for expected lifetime utility at birth shows a similar pattern.
 In addition, in terms of lifetime utility there is a huge degree of inequality between lucky and unlucky generations.
 Behind the veil of ignorance individuals are vastly better off in a world fine-tuned by a social planner than under the unmanaged economy.

 In the final part of Section 4 we investigate whether and to what extent a simple linear feedback policy rule for public abatement can improve welfare for current and future generations.
 The particular policy rule we consider stipulates that public abatement is a downward sloping linear function of the pre-existing environmental quality.
 To parameterize this function we fit a straight line though the relevant part of the SSO policy function evaluated at the average capital intensity.
 This rule obviously falls short of the first-best scenario, both because it is linear and because it does not address any issues other than public abatement by its very design.
 Surprisingly, however, the linear feedback policy rule does quite well.
-The PDFs for both environmental quality and utility at birth are shifted to the left somewhat but they remain unimodal.
+Compared to the unmanaged market outcome, the probability of environmental catastrophes is reduced sharply under the rule (but not eliminated altogether).
 This suggests that a simple constitutional rule for public abatement (binding the hands of future opportunistic politicians) may have some attractive features.